#CSIMonth: Creating sustainable environments through organic compost

 Redelinghuys is a firm believer that living soils, alive with microbial activity and rich in organic matter, can feed plants that can, in turn, feed people and animals.
 He added that much of the organic waste being landfilled could also supply energy to be used as fuel.
 "Here at Reliance Compost, we are dedicated to replenishing the soils in and around the Western Cape through the different initiatives and projects we are involved in.
 I would like to invite communities to join the organic compost challenge for the future of our environment and to come and see what we are doing at Reliance."

-Read more: food security, waste management, Eddie Redelinghuys, sustainable agriculture, Reliance Compost, sustainable livelihoods, waste reduction, soil degradation, organic compost, green waste, soil rehabilitation, Cari Coetzee
+Read more: waste management, Eddie Redelinghuys, sustainable agriculture, Reliance Compost, sustainable livelihoods, waste reduction, soil degradation, organic compost, green waste, soil rehabilitation, Cari Coetzee